A traumatic experience like a serious accident, a violent event or abuse can be difficult to process.

 10% of all people who have had a serious car accident or a life-threatening disease.

-But distressing events don't always lead to PTSD.
-A lot of people who have been through a traumatic experience may be very sad or feel down when they think about what happened, but it doesn’t negatively affect their everyday life in the long term.
+So distressing events don't always lead to PTSD.
+Many people who have been through a traumatic experience may be very sad or feel down when they think about what happened, but it doesn’t negatively affect their everyday life in the long term.
 And these feelings often fade as time goes on.

 The way in which post-traumatic stress disorder develops over time can vary greatly from person to person.
 The symptoms may already appear during or shortly after the traumatic experience.
 But they sometimes only appear quite a lot later.
 The symptoms may improve after a few weeks, or they may last many years and become chronic.
 There are phases where the symptoms are weaker, and phases where they are stronger.